christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Ceasar's gentilice (surname) was Iulius.
 Iulius can refer to the ancient Celtic tribe known as the Iudii or Iudaei.
 "Ioulios" (ιούλιος) in Greek also means "descended from Jupiter" or "son of Jupiter".
 So, it is possible that the word "jew" comes from the Iudii or Iudaei.

-The Egyptian name “Asar” was another name for Osiris, which is where the Etruscan word “Aesar” (also spelled "Aeser" or "Aisar") likely derived from, which means god or divine.
+The Egyptian name "Asar" was another name for Osiris, from which the Etruscan word "Aesar" (also spelled "Aeser" or "Aisar") likely derived from, meaning god or divine.
 The Greek language adds a “K” to foreign words, so Aesar -> Greek Kaesar -> Latin Caesar.
 In Celtic cultures, Caesarus also referred to a Celtic chieftain who likely took on a divine role.
 For example, Caesorix was the leader of the Cimbri tribe during the Cimbrian War.

 Gaius Julius Caesar was a title, and Gaius Julius Caesar could conceivably translate to: Chieftain of the Iudii or Iudaiei tribe from Galatia, or Lord Asar/Aesus (pronunced ah-soos) of the Iudii or Iudaiei tribe from Galatia.